Saiyara98/PROJECT-4-/README.md

 The runs were 100 Epochs however less than 20 Epochs would have derived the same results.

-The model hit the target performance of 75% and delivered 99.99% accuracy with a validation loss of 0.018%
+The model hit the target performance of 75% and delivered ~82% accuracy with a recall of ~82%.

 Steps to increase model performance (what other methods were tried) --